paymentscanada/api-toolkit/payments-rail-angular/README.md

-# Payments Rails Angular API Sample
+# Payments Rail Angular API Sample

 This is a sample angular application that connects to the Payments Canada API and retrieves the data from the fictionalized APIs.